 - Is required to withdraw due to a disciplinary action.

-- Fails to meet academic process requirements in a selective admission program.
+- Fails to meet academic process requirements in a selective admission program; the program coordinator may recommend an administrative withdrawal.

 Effect of Withdrawals on Financial Aid